RHS Growing Guides

 Planting

-Quinces tolerate a range of soil types, but grow best in a deep, fertile, moisture-retentive soil.
-They prefer some dampness in summer, but dislike waterlogging in winter.
-In light or shallow chalky soils, add plenty of organic matter before planting and mulch well afterwards, to help hold moisture in the soil.
+Quinces tolerate a range of soils, but ideally it should be deep, fertile and moisture-retentive.
+They like some dampness in summer, but avoid planting in locations prone to waterlogging in winter.
+In light or shallow chalky soil, add plenty of organic matter before planting and mulch well afterwards, to help hold moisture in the soil.

 Planting in containers

-Compact forms of quince, on dwarfing rootstocks (see above), can be grown in large containers filled with soil-based compost.
-A 45cm (18in) container is the smallest feasible, and 60cm (2ft) would be ideal.
+Compact varieties of quince on a dwarfing rootstock can be grown in large containers filled with peat-free soil-based compost.
+A pot 45cm (18in) wide is the smallest feasible option, and 60cm (2ft) would be ideal.
+See our video guide below for full planting instructions.

 4